 - then it’s put into commercial packaging

-Every tbh beekeeper should prepare some cut comb for himself.
+Every top bar hive beekeeper should prepare some cut comb for himself.
 No need for the expensive stainless cutters or the commercial packaging.
 Just:

 - use plastic food storage containers

 - cut a template to match the containers bottom